zzz6519003/substrate-how-to-guides/how-to-substrate/docs/runtime-engineering/0/200/weights/quadratic-weight-struct.md

 _a*x^2 + b*y + c_

 Where a, b, and c are fields in the struct, and x and y are transaction parameters.
+Have a look at the [examples][#Examples] section to see it implemented and used in context.

 ## Steps